GEOS-ESM/geosongpu-ci/README.md

 ## `py_ftn_interface`

 Generator of Python <> Interface based on CFFI as used in GEOS integration of the DSL.
-To be used as a strating point.
+To be used as a starting point.

 ## `plots`

-Collection of scriupts to plot various outputs of GEOS and DSL.
+Collection of scripts to plot various outputs of GEOS and DSL.

 ## Software stack builder (`sw_stack`)